brimdata/zed/zng/docs/zson.md

 value in a record, as an element in an array, etc).

 > Note that `time` values correspond to 64-bit epoch nanoseconds and thus
-> not all possible RFC-3339 date/time strings are valid.
+> not all possible RFC 3339 date/time strings are valid.
 In addition,
 > nanosecond epoch times overflow on April 11, 2262.
 > For the world of 2262, a new epoch can be created well in advance
 > and the old time epoch and new time epoch can live side by side with